Juniper/wistar/docs/junos_space_17_1R1_install.rst

 .. image:: screenshots/space/junos-space-configure-discovery-profile-3.png

 10. Skip the **Specify Device FingerPrint** section by clicking the **Next** button.
 11. Configure your discovery schedule, we'll use a generic example that will rediscovery devices daily.
+Click the **Next** button when this has been completed.

 .. image:: screenshots/space/junos-space-configure-discovery-profile-4.png